 Martyn Ware talks to the famous artists from music, art, film, comedy, TV and creativity that he’s encountered during his 40 year career.
 These interviews are rare and precious gems, featuring a raw and sometimes irreverent take on life and the things that make life worth living…

-Factory Benelux was the result of an informal arrangement made between Factory Records and Les Disques du Crépuscule, whereby the latter would release ‘spare’ recordings by Factory artists.
+Factory Benelux an informal arrangement made between Factory Records and Les Disques du Crépuscule, whereby the latter would release ‘spare’ recordings by Factory artists.
 The imprint was revived by James Nice and features more recent recordings by former Factory artists.

 Happy Robots Records is a London based boutique indie label founded by Adam Cresswell and distributed by Cargo Records.
 It specialises in dreamy electronic robotpop, described as “Vintage-style electronica with a bedroom pop sensibility…”

 Written by Richard Evans, ‘Listening To The Music The Machines Make’ tells the story of a single generation of post-punk musicians, mavericks, visionaries and opportunists tinkering with primitive synthesisers in bedrooms, bedsits and basements around Britain.

 A great and friendly place to meet and discuss anything Numan and more, pub landlord Stephen Roper interviews a variety of people including Chris Payne, Bill Sharpe, Andy McCluskey, Rusty Egan, Sal Solo, Dubstar and many more…

 mu:zines is a music magazine archive featuring vintage issues of Music Technology, Electronics & Music Maker, Sound On Sound, Electronic Soundmaker, One Two Testing and more.
 It uses a content management system to allow readers to easily search and browse article content.